Gordonby/Snippets/AzureDevOps/PR-Check-Gate/README.md

 ### What the Function actually does

-1. Take a number of parameters from the Azure DevOps request (namely the BuildId, ProjectId and OrganisationName)
+1. Take a number of parameters from the Azure DevOps request (namely the BuildId, ProjectId, OrganisationName and optionally the AccessToken)
 1. Call the Azure DevOps API to obtain the Build details from the provided BuildId, to obtain the PullRequestId
-1. Call the Azure DevOps API to obtain the Pull Request Policy details
+1. Call the Azure DevOps API to obtain the Pull Request Policy details from the PullRequestId
 1. Loop through all the PR Policies to evaluate blocking policies that are not yet approved
 1. Respond to the Azure DevOps request with an indicator to proceed, and a list of the Blocking Policies